Product Description:

 Tank Setup:

-To provide a suitable habitat for Neon Blue Tetras, it is recommended to set up a well-planted aquarium with plenty of hiding spots and open swimming areas.
-They prefer soft, slightly acidic water conditions with a temperature range of 72-80°F (22-27°C).
-A tank size of at least 10 gallons is suitable for a group of 6 Neon Blue Tetras.
+To provide a suitable environment for the Neon Blue Tetra, it is recommended to set up a well-planted aquarium with plenty of hiding spots.
+The addition of driftwood, rocks, and floating plants will mimic their natural habitat and create a visually appealing tank.
+A minimum tank size of 10 gallons is suitable for a small school of six tetras.

 Diet and Nutrition:

-Neon Blue Tetras are omnivorous and have a diverse diet.
-They primarily feed on high-quality flake or pellet food, but their diet should be supplemented with live or frozen foods such as brine shrimp, daphnia, and bloodworms.
-This variety ensures they receive a balanced and nutritious diet.
+These tetras are omnivorous and have a relatively easy diet to cater to.
+They primarily feed on high-quality flake or pellet food, but their diet should also be supplemented with live or frozen foods such as brine shrimp, bloodworms, and daphnia.
+Providing a varied diet will ensure their optimal health and vibrant coloration.

 Size and Growth Rate: